lynnntropy/anonymous-user-id/README.md

 ## Usage

-For each algorithm we support, we export a function you can use to generate an ID with it.
+For each algorithm this package supports, it exports a function you can use to generate an ID with it.

 - `getAnonymousUserId(salt: string, request: RequestDetails)`
   - implements `hash(salt + domain + ip + user_agent)`